-The INFINITE RECHARGE manual is originally and officially written in English and is occasionally translated into other languages for the benefit of FIRST Robotics Competition teams whose native language may not be English.
+The INFINITE RECHARGE Game Manual and the At Home Challenge Manual are originally and officially written in English and are occasionally translated into other languages for the benefit of FIRST Robotics Competition teams whose native language is not English.

-A text-based English version can be provided only for use with assistive devices for visually and hearingimpaired persons, and not for redistribution.
+Text-based English versions can be provided only for use with assistive devices for visually and hearing-impaired persons, and not for redistribution.
 For more information, please contact frcteamadvocate@firstinspires.org.

-In the event that a rule or description is modified in an alternate version of this manual, the English pdf version as published on the FIRST Game and Season Materials webpage is the commanding version.
+In the event that a rule or description is modified in alternate versions of these manuals, the English pdf versions as published on the INFINITE RECHARGE - Season Materials are the commanding versions.